PetrovicsRobert/coffee-shop-sales-analysis/README.md

 ![Uneven Sales Distribution by Store and Day](https://raw.githubusercontent.com/PetrovicsRobert/coffee-shop-sales-analysis/refs/heads/main/powerbi_charts/operation_1.png)

+#### Insight
+Astoria has the most uneven sales distribution across days of the week, indicated by the highest weekly revenue standard deviation of 962.7.

+#### Recommendation
+Focus on stabilizing sales in Astoria by analyzing factors causing daily fluctuations and implementing targeted marketing or operational improvements.

+---

 **4.2.
 What are the peak sales hours per store location?**
 ```sql
 WITH sales_by_hour AS (